 Certified Club Manager: The first step is to check the eligibility criteria and if a club manager feels that they either fulfill these criteria, or will do so in the next year or so, and they would like to register to sit the CCM exam, you should complete the registration form and submit this to the CMAE Education Office.
 Initially, there is a non-refundable registration fee of £75.00 / *€94.97 to be submitted at the time of registration.

-PLEASE NOTE: As the verification process may take several months, the deadline for submitting a CCM Registration Form is six months prior to the exam date.
+PLEASE NOTE: As the verification process may take several months, the deadline for submitting a CCM Registration Form is four months prior to the exam date.

 The CMAE Education Office will verify all of your claims for education credits and association credits with the appropriate organisations and education providers, and when the verification process is complete, the applicant will be informed if they are eligible to sit the CCM exam.